 What Are the Steps to Finance a Prefab Home?

-- Check your credit and financial situation
+1. Review your credit and financial readiness

-- Choose the type of prefab home
+2. Choose the type of prefab home that fits your goals

-- Find land or confirm land ownership
+3. Secure land or confirm ownership

-- Select a reputable builder
+4. Select a reputable prefab builder

-- Close the loan and begin construction
+8. Close the loan and begin construction

 Conclusion